Semi-auto-bulk-sorter-graphic-(1)

 PLANNING ESSENTIAL FOR SUCCESSFUL AUTOMATION TRANSITION

-On Wednesday, Jeff Waller, Principal, and Al Richey, Managing Director of Supply Chain Consulting at Waller & Associates, a subsidiary of DCS, will be joined by Matt Greene, DCS Vice President of Life Cycle, to share “Operational Readiness for Automated Systems.”
+On Wednesday, Jeff Waller, Principal, and Al Richey, Managing Director of Supply Chain Consulting at Waller Consulting, a subsidiary of DCS, will be joined by Matt Greene, DCS Vice President of Life Cycle, to share “Operational Readiness for Automated Systems.”
 The presentation will explain why performing a comprehensive gap analysis — covering IT, workflows, and skillsets of current personnel — is critical to achieving a successful automation deployment.

 “Companies undertaking an investment in automation cannot afford to take a ‘ready-fire-aim’ approach, or their project will likely fail,” cautioned Waller.
 “An automated system is only as good as the process governing it, and the people who use it.
 Therefore, it’s essential to incorporate a detailed analysis and integration plan for the automation, as well as for building the skills necessary to operate it.”